garage44/ca11/README.md

       docker exec -w /root/asterisk/contrib/ast-db-manage -it asterisk alembic -c config.ini upgrade head psql -U asterisk -h 127.0.0.1 asterisk < postgres/sig11_asterisk.sql  # default pw is 'ca11ftw'

-* Start the SIG11 tower service
+* Start the signalling service

-      node packages/tower/src/index.js
+      node packages/sig11/service.js

 * Restart the browser for the SSL certificate to be picked up
-* Open https://dev.ca11.app and start your phone
+* Open https://dev.ca11.app to start your webphone

-* Call one of the SIP testnumbers in contacts to verify that the stack works as expected.
+Call one of the SIP testnumbers in contacts to verify that the SIP stack works.